spaskalev/libpvl/README.md

 ## Ease of use

-libpvl is designed to be developer-friendly through a small and well-defined API, a defensive programming style and a comprehensive test suite.
+libpvl is designed to be developer-friendly through a small and well-defined API, a defensive programming style and a comprehensive test suite (complete branch and line coverage).
 It includes troubleshooting facilities to help developers find bugs and tune their applications.

 # Usage